grpc/proposal/A80-tcp-telemetry.md

     * For Linux TCP, this involves splitting the write into two chunks based on the buckets listed above and adding a SO\_TIMESTAMPING cmsg header to the sendmsg call with the flags SOF\_TIMESTAMPING\_TX\_SCHED | SOF\_TIMESTAMPING\_TX\_SOFTWARE on the sampled chunk and SOF\_TIMESTAMPING\_TX\_ACK on the other chunk.
     * There is only one chunk if the write is less than 1024 bytes, in that case all three flags are set on this chunk.
   * Set `writes_since_last_latency_measurement_` to 1 and repeat.

+### Metric Stability
+All metrics added in this proposal will start as experimental.
+The long term goal will be to de-experimentalize them and have them be on by default, but the exact criteria for that change are TBD.

+### Temporary environment variable protection
+This proposal does not include any features enabled via external I/O, so it does not need environment variable protection.

 ## Implementation